 The campaign kicked off at the start of Black History month with thoughtful dedications from artists including Kerry Washington, RZA, Yvette Lee Bowser, Nikole Hannah-Jones, Trevor Jackson, Diggy Simmons, Josh Bonzie, Roger Ross Williams & Shoshana Guy, Quentin Plair Jr., and many more.

 Kerry chose to give flowers to Delroy Lindo, who stars alongside her in the hit series, UnPrisoned.
 “I really wouldn’t be the actor I am today were it not for Mr. Delroy Lindo,” The School of Good and Evil star admitted during her #BlackStoriesAlways campaign video.

-Hulu will also celebrate these honorees in real life with flowers sourced from Black-owned florists across the country.
-Hulu also worked with Bia Blooms to create the stunning set decor seen in several of the videos.
+Hulu also celebrated these honorees in real life with flowers sourced from Black-owned florists across the country.
+Additionally, Hulu worked with Bia Blooms to create the stunning set decor seen in several of the videos.